 Role and Reporting Relationship: The Equity Council Steering Committee is an internal committee that reports to the CEO cabinet.
-The Steering Committee will oversee the efforts of the three councils - The Member Equity Council focused on members, the Provider & Vendor Equity Council focused on the provider network and contracted vendors, and the L.A.
+The Steering Committee will oversee the efforts of the three councils - The Member Equity Council focused on members, the Provider Equity Council focused on the provider network, and the L.A.
 Care Team Council focused on L.A.
 Care employees.
 The Steering Committee will provide strategic guidance and thought-partnership to the councils and ensure their accountability.

-Structure: The Equity Council Steering Committee will be chaired by the Quality Medical Director.
-The Steering Committee will include the chairs of three equity councils focused on three constituencies; members, providers and vendors and, L.A.
+Structure: The Chief Health Equity Officer will chair the Equity Council Steering Committee.
+The Steering Committee will include the chairs of three equity councils focused on three constituencies, members, providers, and L.A.
 Care employees.
 The Steering Committee will be completed with a minimum of five at-large members.